Deepwalker/trafaret/README.rst

 Obviously every checker have any default converter, but when you use ``>>`` or ``.append``, you disable default converter.

-ContractValidationError
+DataError
 -----------------------

 Exception class that used in library.
+Exception hold errors in ``error`` attribute.
+For simple checkers it will be just a string.
+For nested structures it will be `dict` instance.

 Contract
 --------